glitch-daracova/omnipendium/📄 Article Labelling Rules.md

 📍 is for locations that are destinations, such as a park or a home.

-🌐 is for locations that are planetary in scale, such as actual planets in [[🌌 Material Reality]] or realms in the [[🌌 Dreamscape]].
+🌐 is for locations that are planetary in scale, such as actual planets in [🌌 Material Reality](🌌%20Material%20Reality.md) or realms in the [🌌 Dreamscape](🌌%20Dreamscape.md).

 🌌 is for locations that are cosmic in scale, such as galaxies or universes.

 ## Organizations
 🏛 is for governments, and organizations that function as ruling bodies.

-## Characters
-Characters should have people icons, such as 👩👨🏼🧑🏻👧🏽🤴🏾😇 etc.